Arbalest313/Sticker-picture/README.md

-# mark-picture
+# Sticker-picture
-add mark to picture which make it pretend bilit
+add sticker to picture which make it pretend bilit

-Select picture from Album or Camera.
+Select pictures from Album or Camera.
-Crop picture to the content size to keep the right ratio Add mark to picture.
+Crop picture to the content size to keep the right ratio Add sticker to picture.
-Mark is moveable and scaleable
+Sticker is moveable and scaleable
-Assembly the mark and picture into Album
+Assembly the sticker and picture into Album